Healthy Homes Assessment Waipatu

 What We Do

-As building inspectors, we are experts in all components of specialist house inspects.
-We are here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we take on all issues associated with expert house inspects.
+We’re here to make sure you make the best choice when it comes to buying your next home.

-We take your investment seriously We conduct detailed checks to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun parts of buying or owning the home.
+We value your money We will conduct comprehensive examinations to make sure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the exciting aspects of buying or owning an house.

-We specialise in a variety of solutions to ensure you are completely aware of the state of any property that you might be thinking of buying or selling in addition to other services.
+We are specialised in a range of services to ensure that you are fully informed about the condition of any property you may be thinking of buying or selling in addition to other solutions.

-We don’t just work with you , but we also collaborate with a number of large clients including bank branches, local councils, and insurance firms.
-They clearly are pleased with this peace of mind provided, because of the information contained in our building inspection reports.
+We don’t just cooperate with you, we also work with some important clients such as local councils, banks and insurance firms.
+Evidently , they like our peace of mind provided, because of the information contained provided in our building inspection reports.

-With our systemised method of conducting your house inspection and the latest software technology that incorporates digital images into the Report, you can actually see any issues that could be identified.
-Thanks to our comprehensive reporting it’s no wonder we get so many clients recommending our services to their family and friends.
+With our systematic approach to inspecting your property and the latest software technology that incorporates digital images into the Report, you can actually see any issues discovered.
+Through our comprehensive report, it’s no wonder that we receive so many referrals from clients our service to family and friends.

 • Pre Purchase & Pre Sale Reports